gpdowney/lightweightLSAT/docs/how-to-study/patterns.md

 - Give yourself time.
 If you redo a question immediately, you'll probably do it the same (wrong) way again.
 - Give yourself credit.
 You can figure this test out.
 There's always one right answer and four wrong answers; and you're allowed to know which is which before you start puzzling.

-### Flash cards make pattern recognition automatic
+### flashcards make pattern recognition automatic

-[Flash cards] are the key to quickly recognizing those patterns in the future.
+[flashcards] are the key to quickly recognizing those patterns in the future.

 To be useful, pattern recognition needs to become automatic.
 It's not enough to learn the material, you also need to internalize it.